telerik/ajax-docs/controls/map/how-to/scale-to-markers.md

 1. Use the client-side [OnLoad]({%slug map/client-side-programming%}#client-side-events) event in order to start the scaling;
 1. Get the markers from the `markers.items` collection of the Kendo widget.
-1. Create an [kendo.dataviz.map.Extent](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent) based on the markers' location. <Comment: why does an AJAX article require Kendo?
-If it is true, you should state that at the beginning of the article.>
+1. Create an [kendo.dataviz.map.Extent](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent) based on the markers' location.
-1. Pass the extent to the map (using the [extent()](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#methods-extent) method) so that **RadMap** get centered to the extent's bounds. <Comment: What are extent's bounds?>
+1. Pass the extent to the map (using the [extent()](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#methods-extent) method) so that **RadMap** get centered to the [extent's bounds](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent).

 >caption Example 1: Scale RadMap to Markers collection bound from the server.